Sociolect: Tamil caste system

 The following is an example of the lexical distinction between the Mudaliyar and the Iyengar groups of the Tamil-speaking people in India.
 The Iyengar group is part of the Brahmin caste which is scholarly and higher in the caste hierarchy than the non-Brahmin or Mudaliyar, caste.
 The Mudaliyars use many of the same words for things that are differentiated within the Iyengars' speech.
-For example, as you can see below, the difference between drinking water, water in general, and non-potable water is used by one word in the non-Brahmin caste and three separate words in the Brahmin caste.
+For example, as seen below, the difference between drinking water, water in general, and non-potable water is used by one word in the non-Brahmin caste and three separate words in the Brahmin caste.
 Furthermore, Agha references how the use of different speech reflects a "departure from a group-internal norm".
 For example, if the non-Brahmin caste uses Brahmin terms in their mode of speech it is seen as self-raising, whereas if people within the Brahmin caste use non-Brahmin speech it is seen as pejoratives.
 Therefore, depending on which castes use certain words the pragmatics change.
 Hence, this speech system is determined by socioeconomic class and social context.